Cubist options unusually active before Merck deal

-NEW YORK Cubist Pharmaceuticals Inc options had one of their most active weeks this year last week ahead of Monday's announcement that Merck & Co will buy Cubist for a hefty premium.
+NEW YORK Cubist Pharmaceuticals Inc CBST.O options had one of their most active weeks this year last week ahead of Monday's announcement that Merck & Co (MRK.N) will buy Cubist for a hefty premium.

 One series of trades on Thursday appears to have generated at least a 10-fold windfall profit on paper.